Medioec/NotChess/README.md

 ![Screenshot from the game](/screenshot/NotChessScreenshot.png)

-A simple game made in Java with game mechanics inspired by Fire Emblem
+A simple two player game made in Java with game mechanics inspired by Fire Emblem.

+Local two player only.